-Patient adviser - what they can do for you
+Patient counsellor - what they can do for you

-The patient adviser can answer any questions you or your family have about a stay in hospital or at mental health services centre.
+The patient counsellor can answer any questions you or your family have about a stay in hospital or at mental health services centre.

-Your patient adviser can also answer any questions you might have about your GP or the health services in general.
+Your patient counsellor can also answer any questions you might have about your GP or the health services in general.

 Tell you where you can receive specific treatment or refer you to someone who has the relevant information.